 to comply with the requirements of the recently amended AQF, means

-that the current 6 year dual degrees with the MBBS (i.e. BSc/MBBS,
+that the previously offered 6 year dual degrees with the MBBS (i.e.

-BA/MBBS and BHlthSc/MBBS) will no longer be available when the MBBS
+BSc/MBBS, BA/MBBS and BHlthSc/MBBS) will no longer be available for

-is replaced by the MD in 2015.
-However, because of the lead times
+entry to the MD from 2015.
+Because of the lead times involved, no

-involved, no new enrolments will be accepted into the dual degrees
+new enrolments can be accepted into the dual degrees after 2012.

-after 2012.
-The proposed new structure does not preclude students
+The proposed new structure does not preclude students undertaking

-undertaking longer first bachelors degrees (i.e. Bachelor of
+longer first bachelors degrees (i.e. Bachelor of Biomedical

-Biomedical Science, Bachelor of Dentistry, Bachelor of Engineering,
+Science, Bachelor of Dentistry, Bachelor of Engineering, Bachelor

 structure references should be understood as the minimum program